 It is good practice to try maintain social distancing and minimise interaction with others, including others who you share a home with.
 Everyone in the household should regularly wash their hands, avoid touching their face and clean frequently touched surfaces.

 If you share a toilet and/or bathroom, it is important that you clean them after you have used them every time.
 For example you should wipe surfaces you have come in contact with.
-You could consider drawing up a rota for showering/bathing, with the tenant self-isolating using the facilities last.
+You could consider drawing up a rota for showering/bathing, with the tenant with COVID-19 using the facilities last.
 Then they should thoroughly clean the shower, bath, sink and toilet.

 If you share a kitchen with others, avoid using it whilst others are present.
 Take your meals back to your room to eat.
 If you have one, use a dishwasher to clean and dry your used crockery and cutlery.
 If this is not possible, wash them using your usual washing up liquid and warm water and dry them thoroughly, remembering to use a separate tea towel.

 You should only use your own toothbrush, and use separate eating and drinking utensils.
 This includes cups and glasses in the bathroom and bedroom, dishes, drinks, towels, washcloths and bedlinen.
 You should not share these items with other members of your household.
 Make sure that you thoroughly clean the area you have used with an anti-bacterial cleaning fluid.